-When we bend our knee our patella should move medially (gliding from the outer aspect of knee to the inner).
+When we bend our knee our patella should move medially (gliding from the outer aspect of the knee to the inner).
 Our patella movement is controlled by our quadriceps like a puppet with strings.
 You are probably thinking what are you on about?
 We are going to imagine the strings are the quadriceps and the patella is the puppet.
 When knee flexion occurs, if one of the lateral structures of the knee such as the VL is stronger/tighter than the inside structures, Vastus Medialis Oblique (VMO) the VL puppet string will pull the patella laterally causing a painful knee.
-For a pain free glide our VMO puppet string should pull the patella medially when performing knee flexion (Brukner and Khan).
+For a pain-free glide, our VMO puppet string should pull the patella medially when performing knee flexion (Brukner and Khan, 2014).

-Imbalances of dynamic (VMO and VL) and static stabilisers (patellofemoral ligament and femoral trochlea) can affect the force distribution along many structures, which could lead to the patella maltracking such as the patellofemoral articular surface, patella, quadriceps tendon and surrounding soft tissue (Sameer et al).
+Imbalances of dynamic (VMO and VL) and static stabilisers (patellofemoral ligament and femoral trochlea) can affect the force distribution along with many structures, which could lead to the patella maltracking such as the patellofemoral articular surface, patella, quadriceps tendon and surrounding soft tissue (Dixit et al., 2007).